selimozturk13/Hex_Cat/readme.md

 - It works on **Unix, Linux, macOS etc.**
 - Hex colors: blue = 0x00, red = 0xFF, yellow = printable ASCII, gray = non-printable ASCII.
 - Binary files are read in binary mode, so it supports any file type.

+---

+## License

+This project is licensed under the GNU General Public License v3.0 or later.
+See the [LICENSE](LICENSE) file for the full text.